rust-nostr/nostr/CONTRIBUTING.md

 utACK (untested ACK) - Reviewed and agree with the code changes but haven't actually tested them.

-Tested ACK - Reviewed the code changes and have verified the functionality or bug fix.
+tACK (tested ACK) - Reviewed the code changes and have verified the functionality or bug fix.

 ACK - A loose ACK can be confusing.
 It's best to avoid them unless it's a documentation/comment only change in which case there is nothing to test/verify; therefore the tested/untested distinction is not there.